Demographics of atheism: Geographic distribution

-Though atheists are in the minority in most countries, they are relatively common in Europe, Canada, Australia, New Zealand, East Asia and present communist states.
+Though atheists are in the minority in most countries, they are relatively common in Europe, Canada, Australia, New Zealand, Uruguay, East Asia and present communist states.
 It is difficult to determine actual atheist numbers.
-Furthermore, the conflation of terms such as atheist, agnostic, non-religious and non-theist add to confusion among poll data.

 In 1916, 1,000 leading American scientists were randomly chosen from American Men of Science and 41.8% believed God existed, 41.5% disbelieved, and 16.7% had doubts/did not know.
-When the study was replicated 80 years later using American Men and Women of Science in 1996, results were very much the same with 39.3% believing God exists, 45.3% disbelieved, and 14.5% had doubts/did not know.
+When the study was replicated 80 years later using American Men and Women of Science in 1996 results were similar, with 39.3% believing God exists, 45.3% disbelieved, and 14.5% had doubts/did not know.

 A 1998 survey based on a self-selected sample of biological and physical scientists of the National Academy of Sciences in the United States found that 7% believed in the existence of God, 72.2% did not, and 20.8% were agnostic or had doubts.
 Eugenie Scott argued that there are methodological issues in the study, including ambiguity in the questions.
 A study on leading scientists in the US, with clearer wording and allowing for a broader concept of "god", concluded that 40% of prominent scientists believe in god.

 A 2002 survey by Adherents.com estimates the proportion of the world's people who are "secular, non-religious, agnostics and atheists" at about 14%.

 A 2004 survey by the BBC in 10 countries showed the proportion of the population "who don't believe in God" varying between 0% (Nigeria) and 39% (UK), with an average close to 17% in the countries surveyed, however, 8% of the respondents specifically stated that they consider themselves to be "atheists".
 Diversity was observed in the views of atheists including that "across the entire sample, almost 30% of all atheists surveyed said they sometimes prayed."

 65% of those polled in a 2011 survey by the British Humanist Association answered no to the question "Are you religious?"

 A 2004 survey by the CIA in the World Factbook estimates about 12.5% of the world's population are non-religious, and about 2.4% are atheists.

 A 2005 poll by AP/Ipsos surveyed ten countries.
 Of the developed nations, people in the United States were "most sure" of the existence of God or a higher power (2% atheist, 4% agnostic), while France had the most skeptics (19% atheist, 16% agnostic).
 On the religion question, South Korea had the greatest percentage without a religion (41%) while Italy had the smallest (5%).

 Sociologist Phil Zuckerman's global studies on atheism have indicated that global atheism may be in decline due to irreligious countries having the lowest birth rates in the world and religious countries having higher birth rates in general.